Diversifying Investments and Maximizing Sharpe Ratio: a novel QUBO formulation: Experimental assessment

-Figure \ref{output} shows statistics related to the number of assets selected using the two formulations and the different solvers.
-Having fixed the optimization strategy, the solutions show a two-fold result: the Proposed Formulation leads to a reduction in both the mean number of assets and reduces the variability.
-This behavior is found for each solver and can be arguably led back to the same previous remarks on the number of variables and block sizes differences in the two QUBO formulations.
+Figure \ref{output} presents statistics regarding the number of assets selected using the two formulations and different solvers.
+With the optimization strategy fixed, the solutions exhibit a consistent pattern: the Proposed Sharpe Ratio Formulation results in a decrease in both the mean number of assets selected and the variability.
+This behavior is observed across all solvers and can be attributed to the differences in the number of variables and block sizes between the two QUBO formulations, as discussed previously.